Today, “education” is a central topic in the global field of art. The explicit question here: how to learn and teach art in the globalised world?

-Today, education is a crucial topic in the global art field.
+Today, “education” is a central topic in the global field of art.
 This conference deals with the specific question: how can art be learned and taught in the globalised world?
 State-run academies are increasingly geared to global demand; countless studio programmes for residencies worldwide allow artists and curators to make contacts, carry out research, etc. in specific places.
-The focus of this symposium is on models and initiatives for a variety of formal and mainly informal artistic training and development facilities.
+The focus of this conference is on models and initiatives for a variety of formal and mainly informal artistic training and development facilities.

 Regina Bittner, Bauhaus Academy, Dessau DE, Schools of innovation: Bauhaus and Shantiniketan

 Sam Thorne, Nottingham Contemporary, GB, Art School Confidential

 Alessio Antoniolli, Triangle Network, London GB